Content []

 Hike to Hoang Su Phi

-The next day, we hiked to Nam Khoa village, passing through majestic mountains and endless rice fields.
-Welcomed by the Red Dao, dressed in their red Ao Dai, we discovered their medicinal traditions and way of life in harmony with nature.
-In the afternoon, we explored the fields, tea hills, and Yaos villages.
-This immersion in serene landscapes and authentic communities touched my heart, before finishing the day with a dinner and peaceful night surrounded by the mountains of Hoang Su Phi in Northern Vietnam.
+The next day in family holiday to Vietnam, we hiked to Nam Khoa village, crossing majestic mountains and endless rice fields.
+Welcomed by the Red Dao in their red Ao Dai, we learned about their medicinal traditions and nature-centered way of life.
+Exploring tea hills and Yao villages in the afternoon, I felt deeply moved by the serenity and authenticity of Hoang Su Phi, ending the day with a quiet dinner and a peaceful night in the mountains of Northern Vietnam.

 Day 13 - 14: Hoang Su Phi - Tha village - Dong Van - Meo Vac